David Glenn (pioneer): Personal life

 By 1784 David had married Nancy Brooks in Nelson County and had his first son, moving further west to Yellow Banks in 1797 where he bought 1,200 acres of land close to Glenn's Bridge.
-As one of the proponents for establishing Ohio County, he was appointed Trustee of Hartford Academy on December 22, 1798, and sworn in as Justice of the Peace in July 1799.
-He was appointed one of the 14 Ohio County commissioner slots in 1810 and when Daviess County was formed from Ohio County in 1815, he was again appointed one of the county commissioners.
+As one of the proponents for establishing Ohio County, he was appointed Trustee of Hartford Academy in November 1798 and sworn in as Justice of the Peace in July 1799.
+He was also Sheriff of Ohio County in 1806.
+In 1810, Glenn was appointed one of the 14 Ohio County commissioner slots and when Daviess County was formed from Ohio County in 1815, he was again appointed one of the county commissioners.

 While established in Yellow Banks, David befriended Bill Smothers and continued spending a good amount of his time hunting.
-Bill's younger sister, Margaret (or Mollie), later married David's oldest son, William, but she died before they had any children.
 David Glenn died in 1816 at his home in present-day Owensboro.
-His son William would later serve as colonel of the local "cornstalk" militia following the War of 1812 as well as a representative in the state legislature in 1817 and sheriff of Daviess County from 1821 to 1823.
+His son William would later serve as colonel of the local "cornstalk" militia during the War of 1812 as well as a representative in the state legislature in 1817 and sheriff of Daviess County from 1821 to 1823.

 David Glenn's descendants are the namesake of Glenville in McLean County.